DerwenAI/cdl-2025-masterclass/README.md

 Let's build on what we covered in **Part 1** and **Part 2** to develop more sophisticated graph-based analysis for fraud tradecraft.
-Recall from the general case data model used for anti-fraud that the _event_ data is difficult to obtain, and we did not use it in **Part 1**.
+Recall from the general-case data model used for anti-fraud that the _event_ data is difficult to obtain, and we did not use it in **Part 1**.

 So now we will introduce event data from whistleblower leaks, to